-SPJ- PRSA Mixer: Tour Capital University’s Convergent Media Center
+SPJ-PRSA Mixer: Tour Capital University’s Convergent Media Center – March 7

 The Central Ohio Society of Professional Journalists invites its members to join our friends and colleagues at the Central Ohio Chapter of the Public Relations Society of America for a joint member mixer and reception.

 The SPJ-PRSA event is free to members and will take place from 5:30-7:30 p.m.
-Thursday, March 9 at Capital University’s recently opened Convergent Media Center, 590 College Ave.
+Tuesday, March 7 (Please note this corrected date.) at Capital University’s recently opened Convergent Media Center, 590 College Ave.

 A tour of the new facility will be featured.